AdityaGarg8/pve-edge-kernel-t2/README.md

 You should also refer to the [t2linux wiki](https://wiki.t2linux.org/) for help regarding miscellaneous topics related to T2 Macs.

+## Donations

+I accept donations via [GitHub Sponsors](https://github.com/sponsors/AdityaGarg8) and [Buy Me a Coffee](https://www.buymeacoffee.com/gargadityav).
+If you wanna appreciate my work by donating, you can donate me via the methods above.
+For more methods, you can refer to [this link](https://wiki.t2linux.org/contribute/#support-our-maintainers) to donate me.
+Your donations shall keep me motivated to maintain this repository.

 ## Installation
 Select the kernel required from the [Releases](https://github.com/AdityaGarg8/pve-edge-kernel-t2/releases) page you want to install and download the appropriate Debian packages.